Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 The closer you get to retirement, the less risky your investments should be.

 If you’re investing through a 401(k), you will have a limited number of funds to pick from.
 Some will be more vulnerable to market volatility than others.
-Some will include bonds, which are less sensitive to market losses and make more money.
+Some will include bonds, which are less sensitive to market losses and pay interest on a regular basis.
 Research your choices before committing.

 When You Retire, Have Some Money Set Aside